Muphs/NULL/README.md

 Add NULL.
 To your server by clicking [this](https://bit.ly/null-bot-add) link

-Once you added it run the "%help" command to list the available bot commands
+Once you added it run the "N.help" command to list the available bot commands

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.